vrushalisamant/TA_repo/problem_database/problem_source_files/Combinatorics/DiscreteProb1.md

 solutions = [solution1,solution2,solution3,solution4]
 ```

-Suppose a seqeunce of 4 digits in the range 1-$R is chosen uniformly at random.
-What is the probability that the first and third digit are
-equal, the second and the fourth digits are equal, but the first and second digits are unequal?
+Suppose a sequence of 4 digits in the range 1-$R, endpoints inclusive, is chosen uniformly at random.
+What is the probability that the first and third digits are equal, the second and the fourth digits are equal, but the first and second digits are unequal?

-* We are going to use the standard formula for probability of sets in a discrete uniform distribution space: the probability of a set \\\(A\\\) in an event space \\\(\Omega\\\) is
+* We are going to use the standard formula for probability of sets in a discrete uniform distribution space: the probability of a set \\\(A\\\) in the sample space \\\(\Omega\\\) is

     \\\[P(A) = \frac{|A|}{|\Omega|}\\\]

 * In the denominator we place the *size* of the sample space.
-This is easy, as we have $R choices in each of the four locations the number of sequences, which is equal to the size of the sample space, thus \\\(|\Omega| = \\\)
+This is easy, as we have $R choices for each of the four four digits.
+The number of sequences is equal to the size of the sample space.
+Thus \\\(|\Omega| = \\\)

 [_]